Rotten Egg Smell in House

 Sewer Gas Smell

-If you notice a strong odor in your home and think the gas smells like rotten eggs, it’s most likely sewer gas.
+If you notice a strong rotten egg smell in house, it’s most likely sewer gas.
 This gas is usually first detected in the basement.
 It’s often near water and utility lines and sometimes in the bathroom.
 Sewer gas consists of ammonia, methane, carbon dioxide, hydrogen sulfide, and sulfur dioxide.

 It’s the sulfur compound in the mixture that reeks like rotten eggs.
 The sulfur compound is also the most toxic in the mixture.
 The methane and bacteria can be a dangerous combination to your health.
 It can cause headaches and additional, more severe, health problems.
 At high concentrations, methane gas can be combustible.
 In fact, it could even cause an explosion.
 So, it’s definitely a problem that should not be dismissed.
 You’ll want to find out how to find sewer smell in house.

-Where Does the Sewer Smell in House come from?
+Where Does the Sewer Gas Smell in House come from?

-There are a few places where the sewer gas smell can possibly originate.
+There are a few places where the sewer gas smell in house can possibly originate.
 The sewer gas smell in basement is very common.

 - Sewer Back-Up